Skip to content

 Conditions

 A ResourceSetInputProvider enters various states during its lifecycle, reflected as Kubernetes Conditions.
-It can be reconciling while fetching data from external services, it can be ready, or it can fail during reconciliation.
+It can be reconciling while fetching data from external services, it can be ready, it can fail during reconciliation, or it can fail due to misconfiguration.

 The ResourceSetInputProvider API is compatible with the kstatus specification, and reports Reconciling and Stalled conditions where applicable to provide better (timeout) support to solutions polling the ResourceSetInputProvider to become Ready.